joe7575/techage/manuals/manual_ta4_EN.md

 - The detector is the heart of the system.
 This is where the scientific experiments take place.
 The detector is 3x3x7 blocks in size.
 - 22 TA4 Collider Magnets (not the TA4 Collider Detector Magnets!) must be connected to each other via 5 blocks of the TA4 vacuum tube.
 Each magnet also requires electricity and a gas connection for cooling.
 The whole thing forms (as shown in the plan on the right) a square with an edge length of 37 meters.
-- In addition, cooling is required, which must also be installed at the detector.
-Isobutane is required for cooling.
-- The system requires quite a bit of electricity.
-Therefore, it makes sense to have your own power supply.

 The plan shows the facility from above: